Enjoy these excerpts from previously published articles written by Sherry Jackson.

 Think of France and croissants will immediately spring to mind.
 Whilst not the most healthy of breakfast choices, a waistline is far from the mind of any hungry tourist in Paris.
-A fresh pain-au-chocolat makes the perfect start to a day, though the number of boulangeries in the capital can make choosing that ideal breakfast spot somewhat tricky.
+You can look up prices for the restaurant menu and have for breakfast a fresh pain-au-chocolat makes the perfect start to a day, though the number of boulangeries in the capital can make choosing that ideal breakfast spot somewhat tricky.

 Eric Kayser is an artisan boulangerie names after its owner, who has developed his creations over the years combining traditional techniques with innovative ideas.
 You can be sure that only the top quality ingredients are used here and as well as pure butter croissants, the bakery also serves up savory and sweet treats.
 Luckily there are a number of branches across the city, so you should always be within easy reach of their perfect pastries.